 Reaching Out – Stretch forth your Hand to the Poor

-You are invited to join Bishop Mark O’Toole at our FREE Diocesan on-line event on Saturday 24 October 10.30-12.30 to prepare for World Day of the Poor.
+You are invited to join Bishop Mark O’Toole at our FREE Diocesan on-line event on Saturday 24 October 10.30-12.30.

-Sadly we cannot hold our face to face event as planned.
-Instead, Caritas Plymouth is organising this online event on 24 October to bring people together from across the Diocese of Plymouth for prayer and reflection, led by Bishop Mark.
+This event will bring people together from across the Diocese of Plymouth for prayer and reflection on the key messages in these documents, led by Bishop Mark.
 We will share stories of outreach happening across our Diocese and discuss how we can work together to alleviate marginalisation and suffering and help people in their spiritual need.
 We hope you can join us.